ArkScript-lang/modules/http/documentation/server.md

 You can mount a directory to multiple locations, thus creating a search order.

-Returns a boolean: true if it worked, false if the base directory doesn't exist.
+Returns a Boolean: true if it worked, false if the base directory doesn't exist.

 Example: